 “Life is a poem, live out the metaphors.”
 Britta

 Brittanié “Britta” Stumpp is a dancer, mother, yogi, graphic designer, teacher, and writer.
-She is a contributing writer for Fuse: a tribal and tribal fusion belly dance magazine and is currently teaching Samba fusion belly dance in the Northern Utah area.
-“Like” her Facebook Page for constant updates.
+She is a contributing writer for Fuse: a tribal and tribal fusion belly dance magazine and teaches belly dance, prenatal belly dance, samba fusion, and Turkish Roman or “Gypsy,” dance in the Northern Utah area.
+“Like” her Facebook Page .

 Britta has a Bachelor’s degree from WSU in English – Creative Writing and an Integrated Studies B.A. in Graphic Design, Dance, and Comparative Mythology.
 She also studied with the School of History, Philosophy, and Religion at Oregon State University with an emphasis on yogic philosophy.